How Much Does Well Drilling Cost?

 Do Wells Need Maintenance?

 For the most part, the only real maintenance your well needs is regular water quality testing.
-However, there are some cases where you may need to replace certain components, clear sediment out of your well or dig deeper to reach a changing water level.
+However, there are some cases where you may need to replace certain components, clear sediment out of your well (sediment can cause can cause cloudy water) or dig deeper to reach a changing water level.
 You might consider staying in contact with your contractor or installer if they offer support with checks and repairs.

 Can You Treat Well Water?